Binge Drinking Is Worse Than You Think – Here’s How To Stop

-As far as symptoms go, the hangover from binge drinking is somewhere around the vicinity of the flu meets food poisoning meets dying of thirst.
-Yet we go through it ON PURPOSE.
+As far as symptoms go, the hangover from binge drinking is somewhere near the vicinity of the flu meets food poisoning and dying of thirst.
+Yet we go through it on purpose.

 Sure, we all have our own reasons for doing the dumb things that we do, but on a scientific level, what is driving us to binge?